godie/JAJAT/README.md

 This is a modern Job Application Tracker built using React, TypeScript, and Tailwind CSS.
 The project follows Test-Driven Development (TDD) principles, utilizing Vitest and React Testing Library for comprehensive unit and component testing.The application manages job applications locally, with an architecture designed for seamless integration with external services like Google Sheets.

 # Project Status
-**Completion: 76%**
+**Completion: 85%**

 This project is feature-complete for its core functionality.
-Based on the project [recommendations](./RECOMMENDATIONS.md), 16 out of 21 planned features have been implemented and are fully tested.
+Based on the project [recommendations](./RECOMMENDATIONS.md), 19 out of 21 planned features have been implemented and are fully tested.

 ## Next Steps
-- Configurable fields system
 - Analytics dashboard
 - Export/import functionality